Consequences of not repaying a Bounce Back Loan?

 What Happens to the Bounce Back Loan if the Company Goes Bust?

-One of the unique points about the Bounce Back Loan Scheme is that the UK government guaranteed them.
+One of the unique points about the Bounce Back Loan Scheme remains that the UK government guaranteed them.
 So in the case of a company going bust, HMRC will compensate the financial provider who offered the loan.

 Since no personal guarantees were required with this type of loan application, there should be no personal liability, barring the exceptions laid out below.

-What may be impacted is your ability to borrow money in the future, since any default will be logged on your credit record.
+What may be impacted remains your ability to borrow money in the future, since any default will be logged on your credit record.
 Some lenders have intimated they wouldn’t lend in the future to someone who defaulted on a bounce-back loan.

 Consequences of not repaying a Bounce Back Loan?
 Bounce Back Loans & Personal Liability?